VirtualBox

 The new code works without a global display variable now and it doesn't crash with nvidia drivers but i want to test it with the mesa library.
 Unfortunately I have not enough time today to test it but i hope to send the new patch to the mailinglist tomorrow (maybe tonight).

-Just FYI there's a new entry on KVM TODO list now: * Add vmgl support to qemu.
+• Add vmgl support to qemu.
 Port to virtio.
 Write a Windows driver.
-It's in the "For the adventurous" section though.

 Romashka: Ohh, please, let's continue discussing those rumors on the forum.
 This thread should be kept for development.